tomqsm/sqlite-support/README.txt

 last_modified DATETIME
 );

 An activity has two hands and can bound with two other activities.
-The first activity is attached to the trunk (project) and the last to (leaf) i.e. the last sub task.
-This binding creates a chain of activities.
-There can be many chains of activities originating in the same source.
+Many-to-many. activity1 -- activity2 -- activity3 -- activity4
+rootTask                                leafTask

+activity1   --  activity2   --  activity4
+            --  activity3   --  activity5
+            --  activity6

+activity8   --  activity2   --  activity7   --  activity9

+Go from leaftask to rootTask ? activity9   --  activity7   --  activity2   --  activity1
+                                            --  activity8

+select

-These chains are forming tree-like structure, project (trunk), story (branch), task(sub-branch), task(leaf) It is possible to traverse the chain from leaf to trunk.
+It is possible to traverse the chain from leaf to trunk.

 There are tasks which are cross-cutting concerns, cutting cross-wide this organisation.